ludwig-ai/ludwig-docs/docs/configuration/features/input_features.md

 ![img](../../images/butterfly.png)

-Each input feature can specify its own preprocessing via the `preprocessing` sub-section.
+Each input feature can specify its own preprocessing via the `preprocessing` subsection.

 === "YAML"